 - The Numbers Game – A podcast by our very own Nick Reilly and Marty Vidakovic in partnership with Future Advisory’s Jason Robinson.
 The boys come together to bring you strategy and advice around the importance of knowing your numbers in life and business.
 Numbers really do tell a story so let us help you make it a good one.

 - She’s on the money – Hosted by financial advisor Victoria Devine, which aims to share episodes that take the fear out of finance and help women master their money.

 - The Pineapple Project – An ABC podcast with a new host for each season.
 They cover a range of topics including work, death and living pay check to pay check, all in relation to your finances.

 There is also a range of free, and not for profit organisations around Australia that may be able to provide support.
 The Australian website, moneysmart.gov.au shares a number of credible resources here to review.

-Lastly, it’s also worth speaking with a financial planner.
+Lastly, it’s also worth speaking with a financial advisor.
 They may not be as expensive as you might think.